 How can residents of OC influence the county discretionary budget right now?

-- Before and during the Budget Hearings: Leading up to the Budget Hearings on September 1, you can join the People’s Budget OC campaign to demand a Recommended Budget that works for the people.
+- Before and during the Budget Hearings: Leading up to the Budget Hearings on June 8th and 9th, you can join the People’s Budget OC campaign to demand a Recommended Budget that works for the people.

 - After the Budget Hearings: If the Recommended Budget continues to prioritize law enforcement and jails over community you can join the People’s Budget OC campaign to demand that the Supervisors adopt a People’s Budget.